-What Can a Handyman Do in Clarksville, Tennessee?
+What Can a Handyman Do Without a License in Clarksville, Tennessee?

 In Clarksville (Montgomery County), most “handyman” work can be done without a Tennessee contractor license as long as each project is under Tennessee’s contractor-license threshold and you are not performing regulated trades (electrical, plumbing, HVAC/gas) that require licensed professionals and permits.
 If you bid/contract a project at or above the state threshold, Tennessee requires a contractor license through the state licensing board, and Clarksville/Montgomery County business licensing still applies regardless of the state contractor threshold.